Lisa Marie Presley: Death

-On January 12, 2023, at around 10:30 a.m., Presley suffered cardiac arrest at her home in Calabasas, California.
-Her heart was restarted after CPR was administered en route to West Hills Hospital in Los Angeles, but she died later that day at age 54.
+On January 12, 2023, at approximately 10:30 a.m., Presley suffered cardiac arrest at her home in Calabasas, California.
+Emergency responders administered CPR, and she regained a pulse before being transported to West Hills Hospital in Los Angeles.
+She died later that day at the age of 54.
+According to the autopsy report, Presley died from a small bowel obstruction caused by complications of a prior bariatric surgery.
+A toxicology analysis found opioids in her system, but they were not considered a factor in her death.

-Her last public appearance was two days before at the 80th Golden Globe Awards, which she attended with her mother.
-Hundreds attended Presley’s public memorial service which was held at Graceland on January 22, and more than 1.5 million people watched the service via live stream as well.
+Her last public appearance had been two days earlier at the 80th Golden Globe Awards, which she attended with her mother.
+Hundreds attended Presley's public memorial service that was held at Graceland on January 22, and more than 1.5 million people watched the service via live stream.
 Presley was interred in the Graceland Meditation Garden, next to her son Benjamin and adjacent to her father Elvis.

-Among those in attendance (some of whom spoke, and or, paid musical tribute) included her mother, surviving children, family friend Jerry Schilling, former Memphis mayor A. C. Wharton, Guns 'N' Roses lead singer Axl Rose, The Smashing Pumpkins lead singer Billy Corgan, Sarah, Duchess of York, gospel quartet The Blackwood Brothers, singer Alanis Morissette, and both the director and star of Elvis, respectively, Baz Luhrmann and Austin Butler.
+Among those in attendance (some of whom provided spoken and/or musical tribute) included her mother; surviving children; family friend Jerry Schilling; former Memphis mayor A. C. Wharton; Guns N' Roses lead singer Axl Rose; The Smashing Pumpkins lead singer Billy Corgan; Sarah, Duchess of York; gospel quartet The Blackwood Brothers; singer Alanis Morissette; and both the director and star of Elvis, respectively, Baz Luhrmann and Austin Butler.

+On the CBS primetime special The Presleys: Elvis, Lisa Marie and Riley, which aired on October 8, 2024, Presley's daughter Riley Keough provided Oprah Winfrey with details about Presley's final years, with the loss of her son Benjamin revealed to have resulted in her losing the will to keep living.

+Allegations against Priscilla Presley

+In August 2025, Priscilla Presley's former business partners Brigette Kruse and Kevin Fialko filed a lawsuit claiming that Priscilla "pulled the plug" on her daughter's life support with the intent to "regain control" of Elvis' family trust.
+It has been acknowledged that soon after Lisa Marie's death, Priscilla sued Lisa Marie's daughter Riley Keough for control of the trust.
+The lawsuit further alleged that Priscilla "ignored" Lisa Marie's ongoing health issues and also "exploited" her death with the intent to "regain control over Elvis Presley’s legacy and assets."
+An amended complaint included a personal letter from Riley to her grandmother Priscilla, stating that Lisa Marie had planned to sue Priscilla shortly before her death, but was dissuaded by Riley.